enzingerm/snapborg/README.md

 In some scenarios, the backup target repository is not permanently reachable, e. g. when an external HDD is used which is only plugged in from time to time.
 In these cases, normally an execution of `snapborg` would fail.
-However `snapborg` features a fault tolerant mode, which can be enabled by specifying the following in `snapborg.cfg`:
+However `snapborg` features a fault tolerant mode, which can be enabled by specifying the following in `snapborg.yaml`:
 ```yaml
 configs:
   - name: snapper_config_1